Osiris-Team/Dyml/README.md

 - Only key-features of YAML implemented, thus very small, blazing fast and easy to use.
 - API design, core ideas:
   - Rely on default values
-  - Either null or nothing (no empty values/strings)
+  - Null-safe values to avoid null pointer exceptions and unnecessary checking (empty values/strings instead, or 0 when number)
   - Keep it simple but powerful (few objects that can do a lot)

 `example.yml` [code](src/test/java/examples/yaml/FeaturesExample.java)